eagle-io/docs/source/intro/overview/index.rst

 Inline help
 -----------

-|icon-help| Help is available throughout the interface - wherever you see the help icon as shown below.
+|icon-help| Help is available throughout the interface - wherever you see the help icon.
 You can hover, click or touch the help icon to show the help popup - many of which have quick links back to the relevant section in this documentation.

 *Inline help example*